-Unified Command -A unified team effort which allows all jurisdictional agencies with responsibility for the incident, either geographic or functional, to manage an incident by establishing a common set of incident objectives and strategies.
+Unified Command - Unified Command is a unified team effort which allows all jurisdictional agencies with responsibility for the incident, either geographic or functional, to manage an incident by establishing a common set of incident objectives and strategies.
 This is accomplished without losing or abdicating jurisdictional agency authority, responsibility, or accountability.